1945 Albanian parliamentary election: Background

-Another member of the Front, Siri Shpallo, replied to these criticisms, saying that, "The fact that no other group has been able to organize itself after ten months of liberation means that the creation of such groups has not been in the interests of the people.
-The people are with the Front.
-If there are some who want to organize themselves outside the Front, let them try, but they will run up against the strength of the Front and will lose.
-There is nothing we can do about this."
-Kokoshi and a number of other non-communist Front members would later be accused of attempting to set up illegal opposition to the Front and government with the assistance of the British Military Mission in Albania, which had called on the Democratic Government to grant foreign observers first-hand access to the electoral process along with the holding of what it termed "free elections" as a precondition for the United Kingdom to provide diplomatic recognition to Albania.

-During the electoral campaign all Albanian citizens aged 18 and older, male and female alike, could vote, although former members of the governments set up by the occupiers during the war, political fugitives, war criminals, and "enemies of the people" were deprived of this right.
+During the electoral campaign all Albanian citizens aged 18 and older, male and female alike, could vote, although collaborators, political fugitives, war criminals, and those deemed "enemies of the people" were deprived of this right.
 The Front presented its own list during the election in opposition to "some separate candidates who represented the bourgeois circles, but [who] failed completely from lack of support among the people."
 The Palm Beach Post noted that there were eighteen such candidates.
 Due to the overwhelming illiteracy of the population, voting was conducted by a small rubber ball stamped with a black eagle dropped either into a red ballot box for Front candidates or a black one for independents, with the voter putting his or her hand into both boxes to avoid others knowing who they had voted for.

 American and British diplomatic observers concluded that the election had been fairly conducted and reflected the popularity of the Democratic Front.
 This opinion was also shared by foreign press correspondents who had visited the country to observe the elections.
 This was despite the Communists resorting to terror and propaganda to cow their opponents.